mattpe/bcwt/week2.md

 8. Study [map, reduce, filter](https://css-tricks.com/an-illustrated-and-musical-guide-to-map-reduce-and-filter-array-methods/)

    - `/:id` route for GET method in `./routes/catRoutes.js` defines which cat's data should be returned.
 The `id` path variable should be passed from routes to controller:
-     - Add a new function `cat_get` to `./controllers/catController.js`.
+     - Add a new function `getCat` to `./controllers/catController.js`.
 The function should send one cat defined with path variable as json formatted object.
      - You can use _array.filter_ or _array.reduce_ to return one cat whose id property matches to `req.params.id`.
    - `localhost:3000/cat/1` should now send a single cat as a response.
 Test with Postman.